Skip to content

 Savannah at a glance

 Savannah is the strongest Georgia city anchor on Route 17.
-It gives the coastal approach a real historic-city payoff, but it also works as a launch point for the next leg toward Charleston.
+It gives the coastal approach a real historic-city payoff, and it also works as the place where the Georgia chapter can turn into a longer pause before Charleston takes over the next leg.

 Use Savannah when the trip should connect south to Brunswick and Jacksonville, or when the Georgia chapter needs to end with a city stop that still leaves room for the South Carolina Lowcountry ahead.